-The SEND Code of Practice (2015, 6.17) describes inadequate progress as c) what is the school's approach to teaching students with special educational needs?
+The SEND Code of Practice (2015, 6.17) describes inadequate progress as:

 - that which is significantly slower than that of their peers starting from the same baseline. - that which fails to match or better the child's previous rate of progress. - that which fails to close the attainment gap between rates of progress. - that which widens the attainment gap.